rasundsbak/rtd-tutorial/docs/source/index.rst

 ========================================
 Here, you will find the `First time setup of Educloud Research <https://www.uio.no/english/services/it/research/platforms/edu-research/help/getting-started-with-educloud.html>`_ When you have your setup ready, you may try it on `Educloud on demand. <https://oidc.fp.educloud.no/>`_

+You can compare lots of models from `Hugging Face <https://https://huggingface.co/>`_ and you can read about them before you go to `Educloud on demand. <https://oidc.fp.educloud.no/>`_

 02 Get an overview
 ==================
 At the Fox server, you have your own storage space.
 There is also a common space for the group on the server.
 This is where the AIs are located, and where the AI will be temporarily cached when you download it from Huggingface.
 In order to get the AI work in jupyter lab, it is essential that you set up the paths in the right way.
 Take a look around, and see if you can think of a good way to organize your project.